-New films are made each year for the American TV market, with Hallmark most prolific.
-Some premiere here in the UK each weekend in the run up to Christmas Day.
+Dozens of new films are made each year for the television market, with Hallmark most prolific and Lifetime also packing a punch.
 The quality varies but the feel-good theme rarely does.
-Major British and American networks have also delivered their share of festive TV movies down the year’s.
+Other major British and American networks have also delivered their share of festive TV movies down the years.
 How to Christmas has searched the archives and outlined a great selection of live action and animated made-for-television films, providing you with a soupcon of information on each one.

 A TV movie, also known as “A Princess for Christmas”, in which Katie McGrath’s character Jules Daly is the legal guardian of her niece and nephew following the death of their parents.
 The children are unexpectedly invited to spend time with their rich but bitter grandfather in Castlebury – a fictitious European principality – and Jules agrees to take them.
 There’s a castle and snow, a picture postcard village and a handsome prince.
 It’s unabashedly sentimental, but wonderfully Christmassy.
 The grandfather is played by 007 himself, the late and beloved Sir Roger Moore.